ekremalpp/Financial-Tracker/README.md

 - Thank you to [Raymond] for continuous support and guidance.
 - A special thanks to Yigit Demirici and Emre AKARSU their dedication and teamwork.
+- Another special thanks to Enes YILMAZ && Talha Bilmen for helping me about presentation section of my project.